 For example, the Affordable Care Act requires Health Care Exchanges to provide data to the IRS on a monthly basis for each individual enrolled in the Exchange who purchased a qualified health insurance plan, including the amount of advance Premium Tax Credits (PTC) received.
 The Department of Health and Human Services estimates more than six million individuals purchased insurance through an Exchange in Calendar Year 2014.
-The Exchange data are available at the time tax returns are processed and can be used to ensure taxpayers have purchased insurance through an Exchange as required and properly reconciled advance PTC payments on their tax return before refunds are paid.
+The Exchange data are available at the time tax returns are processed and can be used to ensure taxpayers have purchased insurance through an Exchange as required and have properly reconciled advance PTC payments on their tax returns before refunds are paid.
 However, the IRS was not given the authority to use the Exchange data to systemically disallow a PTC claim for which the data show the claim is erroneous.
 As a result, the IRS must audit these tax returns.

 The IRS has authority to use the Department of Health and Human Services National Directory of New Hires (NDNH) which contains wage information to verify EITC claims.
 However, the IRS does not have the authority to systemically disallow an EITC claim that is not supported by NDNH data.
 Therefore, the IRS must audit the EITC claims it identifies for which NDNH data indicate the income reported is potentially erroneous.
-TIGTA estimates the use of correctable error authority along with expanded use of the NDNH could have potentially prevented the issuance of the more than \$1.7 billion in questionable EITC claims in Tax Year 2012 for which the IRS had no Form W-2 from an employer.
+TIGTA estimates the use of correctable error authority along with expanded use of the NDNH could have potentially prevented the issuance of the more than \$1.7 billion in questionable EITC claims in TY 2012 for which the IRS had no Form W-2 from an employer.
 TIGTA forecasted that these processes could prevent the issuance of more than \$8.5 billion in potentially erroneous EITC claims over the next five years.

 A similar issue also exists with education credits.
 To qualify for an education credit, students must attend a postsecondary educational institution that is certified by the Department of Education to receive Federal student aid funding.
 The Department of Education Postsecondary Education Participants System (PEPS) database includes all educational institutions certified to receive Federal student aid funding.
-TIGTA's comparison of Tax Year 2012 tax returns with the Department of Education PEPS database identified more than 1.6 million taxpayers who received education credits totaling approximately \$2.5 billion for students who attended institutions that are not certified to receive Federal student aid funding.
-As with the EITC, the IRS must audit these tax returns before the erroneous claim can be denied.36 and the ability to systemically deny erroneous claims at the time a tax return is processed.
+TIGTA's comparison of TY 2012 tax returns with the Department of Education PEPS database identified more than 1.6 million taxpayers who received education credits totaling approximately \$2.5 billion for students who attended institutions that are not certified to receive Federal student aid funding.
+As with the EITC, the IRS must audit these tax returns before the erroneous claim can be denied.39

+Despite the IRS's numerous efforts, it is unlikely that it will achieve any significant reduction in erroneous payments without more timely access to third-party information and the ability to systemically deny erroneous claims at the time a tax return is processed.
 Given the scope of the improper payments that the IRS reports each year, in addition to the improper payments that remain unreported, changes in existing compliance methods could have a significant financial impact by enabling the IRS to more efficiently and effectively address this problem.